 (1) The manufacturer of a WELS product may apply in writing to the Regulator for registration of the product.

+Notes for this subsection:

-Note 1: A WELS standard may require products to be registered for the purposes of specified supplies: see the Commonwealth Act section 19(2).
+1. A WELS standard may require products to be registered for the purposes of specified supplies: see the Commonwealth Act section 19(2).
 It is an offence to supply an unregistered product if the product is required to be registered for the purposes of the supply: see section 33.

 However, if a WELS standard permits a product to be registered for the purposes of specified supplies and such a product is registered despite not being required to, WELS labelling requirements may apply: see the Commonwealth Act section 19(4).
 It is an offence to supply a product that is not WELS labelled if WELS labelling requirements apply: see section 34.

-Note 2: Section 39A provides offences in relation to false or misleading statements.
+2. Section 39A provides offences in relation to false or misleading statements.

 (2) A person who is not the manufacturer of a WELS product is taken to be the manufacturer of the product for the purposes of subsection (1) and section 31(3)(b) if that person would be taken to be the manufacturer of the product for the purposes of the Commonwealth Act sections 26(1) and 31(3)(b).

+Note for this subsection:

-Note: This section differs from the Commonwealth Act section 26.
+This section differs from the Commonwealth Act section 26.

 27. Documentation etc. to be provided with application for registration